lizhanmit/learning-notes/kafka-note/kafka-note.md

 - Each partition is an ordered immutable sequence of messages.
 - Each message is assigned a unique sequential identifier called offset.
 - Kafka retains all messages for a configurable period of time.
-- Kafka' performance is effectively constant with respect to data size.
+- Kafka's performance is effectively constant with respect to data size.

 ![anatomy-of-a-topic.png](img/anatomy-of-a-topic.png)